Clint-Mathews/Movie-List/README.md

-# Movie List
+# Movie List (Mobile View)

-Movie List is a react movie listing page,
+Movie List is a react movie listing page implemented for Mobile Resolutions only.

 Project is created using Create-React-App, Tailwind & Redux.

 To Run the project  : yarn start / npm start